suriyun-production/mmorpg-kit-docs/docs/pages/152-how-to-create-interactable-objects.md

 ### Shared for all interfaces
 - **SetAsTargetInOneClick** - This must return `TRUE`, if you want controller to set this entity as target immediately in one click. if it is `FALSE`, first click will select it for information viewing, second will set it as target.
 For example, an item drop entities will returns `TRUE` because it can just pickup an items immediately it one-click, it is not like monster or other entities which should wait player to decide to attack or do something.
 - **NotBeingSelectedOnClick** - This must return `TRUE`, if you want controller to *NOT* set this entity as selecting entity.
 For some entities such as building foundation may allow character to move pass it so set it to `TRUE` to allow to move pass it.
-- **GetActivatableDistance** - Distance to character that allow it to activate
+- **GetActivatableDistance** - Distance to players that allows them to activate.
+- **ShouldClearTargetAfterActivated** - If this returns `TRUE`, when character moved to it and activated, it will clear player's target from controller.

 ### IActivatableEntity